kavyasrinet/stack-searcher/README.md

 Challenge and Motivation
 ---
 * Stack exchange questions are often **long and complex**, thus hard to search for similar ones
-  * Dynamic **selection and expansion** of keywords for question retrieval
+  * Dynamic keywords **selection and expansion** for question retrieval
     * new search results quality estimation algorithm
   * Utilize question title, description, category,  date, previous answer votes, and other metadata to improve search results
 * Users could describe same symptom in **different words**
-  * new relevant mode based on word embedding
+  * new relevant model based on word embedding

 Dataset
 ----